 Links have always been important since the beginning of the Internet.
 By definition, the worldwide web is an interconnection of different networks, linked to each other by – links!
 Thanks to them visitors and robots can navigate between different contents, articles, webpages and websites.

-In the real world, the notoriety of a brand in relation to word of mouth and on the web the quality of the netlinking is one of the main indicators.
+In the real world, the reputation of a brand is based on how strong the word of mouth is in driving customers, the quality of the netlinking is the online equivalent.

-Before getting to grips with the issue itself, it is important to understand the use of a netlinking strategy for your website and its benefits in terms of SEO.
-Netlinking consists in obtaining and/or creating links to other websites to strengthen the authority of a target website.
+Before getting started, it is important to understand why a netlinking strategy for your website is essential in terms of SEO.
+Netlinking consists in getting and/or creating links to other websites to strengthen the authority of a target website.

-Developing your netlinking brings several benefits which stem from each other:
+Growing your netlinking has several benefits impacting each other:

-Google recommendations are clear and precise on the subject of netlinking: “The classification of a website in Google search results is partly based on the analysis of websites which include links to its pages.
-The quantity, quality and relevance of the links influence the classification.
-Websites offering links to the pages in question can supply information on the purpose of your website and can indicate its quality and its popularity.”
+Google guidelines are clear and precise on netlinking: “The ranking of a website in Google search results is partly based on the analysis of websites which include links to its pages.
+The quantity, quality and relevance of the links influence the ranking.
+The websites linking to these pages can provide information about the purpose of your website, and can reflect its quality and popularity.”

-These two link types are used to dictate to bots the way to go when they are crawling a website and detect links.
-On the one hand, the DoFollow is a way of indicating to the bots “Follow this link and take it into account” and on the other hand, the NoFollow invites Google to ignore the link in spite of its existence and not to pay any attention to it at SEO level.
-Generally, when we talk about backlinks, they are DoFollow because we want them to be taken into account and add some value to our referencing.
-Logical.
+These two types of links are used to tell robots which way to go when crawling a website and finding links.
+DoFollow is used to tell robots “Follow this link and take it into account”.
+NoFollow tells Google to ignore the link on an SEO level.
+When we talk about backlinks, we talk about DoFollow links, because we want them to be taken into account and add some value to our ranking.